-Is there any sp pecific impact on IP en forcer ment? -
+Is there any specific impact on IP enforcement? -

-Under the current circumstances, the possibility of reaching out to, and establishing a meaningful dialogue with, the infringers is substantially impeded.
-Therefore, the effectiveness of non-jurisdictional methods of IP protection (i.e., performance of independent actions by right holders) might be quite low, especially in the regions affected by active hostilities.
+Under the current circumstances, the possibility of reaching out to, and establishing a meaningful dialogue with, the infringers might be impeded.
+Therefore, the effectiveness of non-jurisdictional methods of IP protection (i.e., performance of independent actions by right holders) might be lower, especially in the regions affected by active hostilities.

 As for the courts, they continue operating and their work cannot be suspended under martial law.
-However, the priority for Ukraine's courts is to ensure the handling of urgent cases, including those related to defense issues.
-Thus, all non-urgent cases are to be postponed.
+The priority for Ukraine's courts is to ensure the handling of urgent cases, including those related to defense issues.
+Thus, all non-urgent cases might be postponed.
+However, the number of court hearings in IP-related cases has gradually increased for the last few months.

-However, it is still highly recommended to monitor newly filed trademark applications and file oppositions with the NIPO if potentially threatening designations are detected.
+Additionally, it is still highly recommended to monitor newly filed trademark applications and file oppositions with the NIPO if potentially threatening designations are detected.